-The Gettysburg College STEM Scholars will consist of a select cohort of First-Year students enrolling in the fall of 2018 who intend to earn a bachelor’s degree in one of the following STEM disciplines: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Math, and Physics.
+The Gettysburg College STEM Scholars will consist of a select cohort of First-Year students enrolling in the fall who intend to earn a bachelor’s degree in one of the following STEM disciplines: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Math, and Physics.
 Through a generous grant from the National Science Foundation and Gettysburg College funds, need-based financial aid grants will meet the full demonstrated financial need for STEM Scholars.
 In selecting members of this cohort, the college will take heightened interest in academically-promising, underrepresented minority, and first-generation students with demonstrated financial need.

 The goal of the STEM Scholars program is to increase the number of talented STEM majors who go on to contribute to the advancement of knowledge in a broad range of scientific endeavors, either by entering the workforce or a STEM-related graduate program upon graduation from Gettysburg College.

 By providing supportive mentoring during the crucial first two years of college, the STEM Scholars program creates a constructive environment to recruit, support, and retain students in their chosen STEM majors.
 The program relies on close faculty-student interactions as well as a unifying community-building experience.

 STEM Scholars will have the opportunity to:

 - Attend a STEM-focused pre-orientation workshop with their cohort.

 - Enroll in an exclusive First-Year Seminar taught by STEM faculty.

 - Participate in bimonthly luncheons with STEM faculty as well as a variety of learning activities on and off campus.

 - Engage in various STEM opportunities, including faculty-student research, peer-mentoring, preferential residence in Gettysburg College’s Science House, as well as work-related internship opportunities with institutional industry partners.

 Learn more about the NSF grant.